FindMySchool LogoFindMySchool

 A key headline from the most recent inspection is that early years provision is a standout, rated Outstanding, while the overall judgement is Good (inspection date 13 June 2023).

-On the numbers, the 2024 Key Stage 2 picture is encouraging for families who want strong basics.
-73.33% of pupils reached the expected standard in reading, writing and mathematics combined, compared to an England average of 62%.
-Science is also strong, with 95% reaching the expected standard (England average 82%).
+On the numbers, the current Key Stage 2 picture is secure rather than standout.
+In the 2024-25 / 2025 dataset, 60% of pupils reached the expected standard in reading, writing and mathematics combined.
+Science is also a positive signal, with 90% reaching the expected standard.
 These results suggest a school that secures core outcomes for many pupils, particularly in reading.

 Admissions demand is real.
 For the primary entry route there were 64 applications for 38 offers, with the school was oversubscribed.
 That ratio matters, because the trust’s admissions arrangements use distance as the final tie-break after children with an Education, Health and Care Plan (EHCP), looked-after and previously looked-after children, and siblings.